Blog

 2. Connect security and risk transfer

 Too often, security investments and insurance decisions are made in isolation.
 True resilience requires viewing mitigation and transfer together.
-The business must act as one to decide how much risk to reduce directly, how much to transfer, and how much to accept.
+The business needs a single view of how much risk to reduce directly, how much to transfer, and how much to accept.

-We partnered with Beazley to help clients do exactly this by offering CRI (our CRQ SaaS platform) licences to eligible Beazley insureds.
-Contact me if you would like to discuss this further.
+We partnered with Beazley to help clients do exactly this by offering CRI (our CRQ SaaS platform) licences at zero cost to eligible Beazley insureds.
+Contact me if you would like to know more about this.

 How to bring this principle to life?